-Resting between the Keeper and the Indian Center lays the Outdoor Learning Center.
+Resting between the Keeper and the Indian Museum lays the Outdoor Learning Center.
 The center includes a full-size tipi, travois (which were used to carry supplies), alongside native edible and medicinal gardens that illustrate how Plains Indian families lived in the past.

 The garden features gourds, which were a versatile food source for American Indians, and also contains a Three Sisters garden which grows corn, beans and squash.
 The center features a variety of the same Plains grasses that grew on the prairies in the 1850s.